Best Shower Heads In 2022

 Adjustable Shower Head Spray Patterns - Some folks like their shower head to envelope them fine, luxurious mist.
 Others want their shower head to pummel their back like a massage therapist to work out the stress and strain of the day.
 While still others enjoy the feeling of a heavy, steady downpour.
 The best shower heads provide you myriad choices so that everyone in your house emerges from the shower with a smile on their face.

 Fixed vs Handled - A hand-held shower head provides you with greater flexibility.
 You can hold it to target specific areas of your body as you shower, or you can fix it in its base and go all old-school.
 If flexibility is important to you then you should definitely go the detachable shower head route.
 If on the other hand, you’re one of those who doesn’t want to be bothered holding something while you relax in the shower (and there are millions of you out there) then a fixed shower head should be right up your alley.
-For some reason, fixed heads tend to garner more positive reviews than handheld ones too.
-Exactly why is something of a mystery.

 Water Saving - Water conservation these days is a necessity.
 So much so that many municipalities have regulations governing the type of shower head you can install.
 But even if you aren’t subjected to such regulations where you live (yet) water conservation is still every bit as important as energy conservation.
 So you should always look for a shower head that makes the most of the lesser amounts of water.

 Ease of Installation - Installing a shower head is typically a straightforward project.
 Essentially it comes down to unscrewing the previous one, cleaning off the threads and screwing in the new shower head.
 There are a few shower heads on the market that may involve a bit more work than that but even then any competent do-it-yourselfer should be able to handle it.